Jane-Mwangi/nailit-api/README.md

-# Appointment Booking API
+# Appointment Booking System

-Backend API for an appointment booking platform, built in Go.
+A backend system for managing appointments, built in Go.
 The focus throughout was on correctness, observability, and making deliberate decisions about things that tend to go wrong in real systems - concurrent writes, unprotected routes, opaque errors, and ungraceful deploys.

 ## Design Decisions